harrisonturton/buildbox/README.md

 deployment complexity.

 The big downside, of course, is that there's no security guardrails.
-Please only use this in very trusted environments.
+Please only use this in trusted environments.

 ## Building